RoxieAtRubrik/getting-started-with-python/Lesson-3.md

 # Lesson 3: Using the Rubrik SDK for Python

-This lesson will walk you through
+This lesson will walk you through a few common workflows for managing Rubrik CDM using Python.

 ## Take an On-Demand Snapshot